 House B falls under the slab of more than 400units electricity whose charges are Rs 5.70 per unit.

 We get the total unit's cost by multiplying the number of units and the cost per unit.
 So,

 House A has to pay Rs 1440 as the unit cost.

 House B has to pay Rs 2850 as the unit cost.

 The Act demolishes power generation completely (except for hydro power projects over a certain size).
-The Highlight of the act was the focus on using renewable and non-conventional sources of energy because it wants the energy to be reliable.
+The Highlight of the act was the focus on using renewable and non-conventional sources of energy because the act aimed at making energy generation eco-friendly.
 As much as 10% of the entire power supplied in the country should be of this reliable form.
 The act also establishes licensing schemes for distribution in urban areas and encourages availability in rural areas.
 But, the constraint with this regime is the 'undefined boundaries of the rural areas' that causes one third distribution yet to be frees up, apart from the 16 states that have defined it.